Charge-coupled device

+Overview

 In a CCD image sensor, pixels are represented by p-doped metal–oxide–semiconductor (MOS) capacitors.
 These MOS capacitors, the basic building blocks of a CCD, are biased above the threshold for inversion when image acquisition begins, allowing the conversion of incoming photons into electron charges at the semiconductor-oxide interface; the CCD is then used to read out these charges.

 Although CCDs are not the only technology to allow for light detection, CCD image sensors are widely used in professional, medical, and scientific applications where high-quality image data are required.

 In applications with less exacting quality demands, such as consumer and professional digital cameras, active pixel sensors, also known as CMOS sensors (complementary MOS sensors), are generally used.

 However, the large quality advantage CCDs enjoyed early on has narrowed over time and since the late 2010s CMOS sensors are the dominant technology, having largely if not completely replaced CCD image sensors.

 History

 The basis for the CCD is the metal–oxide–semiconductor (MOS) structure, with MOS capacitors being the basic building blocks of a CCD, and a depleted MOS structure used as the photodetector in early CCD devices.

 In the late 1960s, Willard Boyle and George E. Smith at Bell Labs were researching MOS technology while working on semiconductor bubble memory.
-They realized that an electric charge was the analogy of the magnetic bubble and that it could be stored on a tiny MOS capacitor.
+They realized that an electric charge was the analog of the magnetic bubble and that it could be stored on a tiny MOS capacitor.
 As it was fairly straightforward to fabricate a series of MOS capacitors in a row, they connected a suitable voltage to them so that the charge could be stepped along from one to the next.
 This led to the invention of the charge-coupled device by Boyle and Smith in 1969.
 They conceived of the design of what they termed, in their notebook, "Charge 'Bubble' Devices".

 The initial paper describing the concept in April 1970 listed possible uses as memory, a delay line, and an imaging device.
 The device could also be used as a shift register.
 The essence of the design was the ability to transfer charge along the surface of a semiconductor from one storage capacitor to the next.
-The concept was similar in principle to the bucket-brigade device (BBD), which was developed at Philips Research Labs during the late 1960s.